lightelligence-io/docs/content/en/getting-started/connectivity-getting-started.md

 	**Note**

-	In a production system, metadata like name, location, description and tags help you to monitor and maintain the devices in your system landschape.
+	In a production system, metadata like name, location, description and tags help you to monitor and maintain the devices in your system landscape.

 	For more information, see [Managing Devices](/devices/).